China adopts IMF standards to calculate capital flows

-BEIJING China has adopted the International Monetary Fund's (IMF)standards to calculate its balance of payments data, the Chinese currency regulator said on Tuesday, as authorities work to turn the yuan into a global reserve currency.
+BEIJING China has adopted the International Monetary Fund's (IMF) standards to calculate its balance of payments data, the Chinese currency regulator said on Tuesday, as authorities work to turn the yuan CNY=CFXS into a global reserve currency.

 The State Administration of Foreign Exchange (SAFE) said China will apply the IMF standards when calculating flows in its current account and financial and capital account from this year.